 A point I found interesting during the discussion was that the majority of pupils strongly believe Facebook isn’t suitable for younger people, believing that pupils should at least be in secondary school before they create an account.

 Most year 11 pupils believed the newsfeeds that appear on Facebook walls are unacceptable for younger users to view, with these including videos and images.
 It wasn’t pornography the year 11 pupils were referring to, but, for example, images of extreme violence and terrorism from the news that apparently pop up without any rhyme or reason, and Facebook do not remove quickly despite user requests to block such material.

 Another reason the year 11 pupils believed children shouldn’t have Facebook accounts at a young age is because of their immaturity when it comes to deciding what they should and shouldn’t share with the world.
-Although this is arguably the most obvious point, it was interesting to hear the older pupils recognising this.
-Some pupils admitted they felt “mortified” reading back over the posts they’d added when younger, and wished they’d opened their accounts a little older.
+Although this is arguably the most obvious point, it was interesting to hear the older pupils recognise this.
+Some pupils admitted they felt “mortified” reading back over the posts they’d added when younger and wished they’d opened their accounts a little older.

 The Troublesome Privacy Settings